How Much Does it Cost to Contest a Will?

 At Simpson Millar we offer a range of options to fund your legal costs and we may be able to deal with your case on a No Win, No Fee basis – ask us for details.

-For a free consultation contact our Contentious Probate Solicitors.
+For a free initial case assessment, contact our Contentious Probate Solicitors.

 No Win, No Fee Agreement